Posted on May 25, 2017 by Robb

-An example from the current campaign I’m running would include Eludaria, who is a major deity of Nature, with a focus on the balance of nature.
+Let’s taken an example from the Syvega pantheon.
+In the game I’m running I have Eludaria, who is a major deity of Nature, with a focus on the balance of nature.
 She is served by her minor deity companion, Steventus, who is a pegasus and also specifically the god of beasts and travel.
-Both are of the nature domain, fairly directly at that, but Steventus is much more focused on a smaller group within the nature domain.
+Both are of the nature domain but Steventus is much more focused on a smaller group within the nature domain.
 It’s easy to look at him and say “Nature!” and move on with the rest of the process.

-But what about those minor deities that don’t fall squarely?
-I’ll share two more minor deities that both are part of the nature domain in my world.
+But what about those minor deities that don’t fall squarely into one domain?
+I’ll share two more minor deities that both are part of the nature domain in the Syvega pantheon.
 The first is Fello.
 He’s the gnomish god of the arts, wine, music, food, and dance.
-He’s part of the nature domain mostly because food and wine come from nature, and in a more indirect way he’s connected to the innate nature of people to seek out things they enjoy.
+He’s part of the nature domain mostly because food and wine come from nature and sustain you, and in a more indirect way he’s connected to the innate nature of people to seek out things they enjoy.
 For those reasons he’s placed in nature, though unlike Steventus he has no relationship with Eludaria.
 Another minor deity is Plargbouth, the god of pestilence, plagues, and disease.
-Plargbouth overlaps with death as well as nature, but seeing as how all of his focuses interact with living beings and thrive on them, it’s enough to make the connection to nature, which is why I included it when decided on where to place him.
+Plargbouth actually belongs to both death as well as nature, but seeing as how he interacts with living beings and thrives on them, it’s enough to make the connection to nature even if in a corrupted sense.

-Another concept I want to include, which is seen with Plargbouth and mentioned in Part 1, is the idea that deitiy domains can overlap and more than one deity can take part in a domain.
-For example, most deities in my setting have a main domain (Eludaria has nature) but also may envelope other domains as well (Eludaria also has some sway over the life domain).
+Another concept I want to touch on, which I just touched upon with Plargbouth and mentioned in Part 1, is the idea that a deity can have multiple domains that overlap.
+For example, most deities in the Syvega pantheon have a main domain (Eludaria has nature) but also may envelope other domains as well (Eludaria also has some sway over the life domain).
 Every domain has at least 2 major deities touching it, but only one that really champions it and brings it to the forefront.
 Minor deities similarly expand out the domains this way, and having an equal distribution or heavily favoring one domain is a great way to influence the world you are building.
 This is by no means a necessity, but it is a good way to start building some early connections between your deities before we dive into that in Part 3.

 One thing I do want to call out is the notion that, unless you really enjoy making up deities, you should be creating what is good for your game without going overboard.
 Is having minor deities a need or a want for your game and group?
 Will having more than one deity per domain go unnoticed and be more work than it’s worth for you?
-Or is this something you and your players crave and will help build up your world?
+Or maybe this is something you and your players will thoroughly enjoy and build upon as your game goes on.
 Sometimes less really is more, and I implore you to think about how having a big pantheon will affect the world you build and the game you play.
 Even if you don’t end up using minor deities, it could be a good exercise to go through the motions and get your brain working.
-You may even create a better deity to take over a major slot than the one you already have if it makes sense within your game!
+You may even create a better deity to take over a major slot than the one you already have written down!